Beer Addiction: Thin Line Between Moderate Drinking and Alcoholism

 Symptoms of Beer Abuse

-No matter the type of alcoholic beverage being consumed, clinical alcohol abuse has certain telltale symptoms.
+No matter the type of alcoholic beverage being consumed, clinical alcohol abuse has specific telltale symptoms.
 The list of these symptoms includes:

 - A pattern of drinking that leads to problems at home